- What is Ripple?

 If 80% of nodes deem a transaction to be valid, a unique node can then proceed with validating that transaction.

-In the past the XRPL has experienced out-of-sync issues, leading to downtime across the network.
+In the past, the XRPL has experienced out-of-sync issues, leading to downtime across the network.
 When one node on this list is compromised, the effects can spill over to other nodes, further slowing down the network.
+However, reliability has improved in recent times.

-XRP - The Native Token
+XRP - The native token

-The total supply of XRP—100 billion—was created and distributed to individuals and companies at the launch of XRPL.
+The total supply of XRP (100 billion) was created and distributed to individuals and companies at the launch of XRPL.
 Unlike other consensus mechanisms, nodes do not earn rewards for maintaining the correct version of the ledger.

 How is XRP different from Bitcoin?